-Before joining the team at Translation Services 24 as a project manager, I have worked as a professional translator for many, many years.
+Before joining the team at a top translation agency in London – Translation Services 24 as a project manager, I have worked as a professional freelance translator for many, many years.
 Today, I am fortunate enough to be able to interact with other such professionals on daily basis, now sitting on the other side of the table.
 Almost every day our agency receives several applications from people who are interested in working with our company, and so they approach us in a number of different ways.

 To be fair, as an agency we receive a fair amount of very well written and professional applications, and frankly, these are the ones we pay close attention to.
 On the other hand, we also receive applications which, to be blunt, simply don’t meet our agency’s standards.
 Sadly, because the translator behind a badly written email or job application could in fact be extremely talented and professional at what their actual job is, translating, nevertheless, due to the amount of applications we receive, we naturally need to eliminate some.

 Having worked as both, a freelance translator and now a project manager for a translation agency, I am today able to recognise important factors which I might have previously missed when contacting translation companies myself.
 Now, I thought it would be fair to share my experience with you and list some of the essential factors which are important for an agency like ours when deciding to work with a freelance translator.

 1. Do Your Homework